Return to Sender (2015 film): Plot

-Meanwhile, Miranda also befriends her father's aggressive dog by feeding him treats.
+Meanwhile, Miranda also befriends her father Mitchell's aggressive dog by feeding him treats.
 The dog gets sick, stops eating, and eventually dies.

 When he is released, William sends Miranda flowers and makes plans to visit her.
 When he arrives at her home she puts him to work fixing up the porch of her house.
 They continue to flirt but she never allows him into her house.
-When William goes to the hardware store where Mitchell works, Mitchell realizes who he is and charges over to Miranda's house to warn her he is out of prison.
-When he realises William has been to the house, they have an argument.
+When William goes to the hardware store where Mitchell works, Mitchell realizes who he is and where he has been.
+He charges over to Miranda's house and has an argument before storming off.

-One day after working on the porch, William says he is not feeling well and begs to be allowed in to use the bathroom.
-Miranda reluctantly agrees and upon entering the house he collapses.
-When he wakes up he finds himself strapped to a bed in the basement.
-She admits to poisoning him with antifreeze in his lemonade.
+One day while working on the porch, Miranda offers him a lemonade and asks if it's too sweet.
+Later, William says he is not feeling well and begs to be allowed in to use the bathroom.
+Miranda reluctantly agrees.
+Upon entering the house, he collapses.
+When he wakes up, he finds himself strapped to a bed in the basement.
+She admits to poisoning him with antifreeze.
 Miranda tells him that she also poisoned her father's dog and allowed her mother to die.
 He then passes out again as she rolls over a surgical tray.
-Over the next few hours she operates and when he wakes up, leads him to believe she has amputated his left hand, taunting him with a fake one and asking what matters to him.
-It is later revealed that she actually castrated him.
-The film ends with Miranda visiting her father, stating that William will not be coming around any more.
+Over the next few hours she operates and it's implied she's performed a penectomy, a castration, or both.
+When he wakes, she tells him to squeeze her hand as hard as he needs to, but the hand she offers him to squeeze appears to be a prop hand which it's strongly implied is his own hand that she has amputated.
+He then realizes that at least some of his genitals are gone, and she repeats the line "I win" from earlier in the film.
+The film ends with Miranda visiting her father.
+He tells her that everyone has expected her to fall apart after she found her mother dead.
+She tells him that William will not be coming around any more.